KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: Introduction

 To date, survey abundances have not been fully exploited to create a data-driven model of nucleosynthesis.
 While works such as \citet{ting2012}, \citet{casey2019}, and \citet{ratcliffe2020} effectively use clustering algorithms to identify elements with like sources and reduce abundance dimensionality, the results are difficult to translate into a model of nucleosynthesis.
 Clustering components can be linked to nucleosynthesis sources and enrichment history, but have not yet been used to describe the enrichment of a single star.

 In this work, our main innovations are to relax the assumptions made in G22 and W22, to be more agnostic about the nucleosynthetic processes, and to be more principled with the measurements or inferences from data.
 In the $K$ Process Model (\name{}), we find the intersection between reliable facts about nucleosynthesis and good abundance measurements to build an edifice of Galactic enrichment.
 The model is hierarchical, in that it learns some parameters (process vectors) that are shared across all stars, but different for each element, and some parameters (process amplitudes) that are shared across all elements, but different for each star.
 The parameters output by our model can thus be used as de-noised abundance labels; these will sharpen relationships between abundances and stellar parameters (including birth location and time).
-Our main contribution is to construct a data-driven model for nucleosynthesis that has good statistical properties, only enforcing constraints to break rotational degeneracies.
+Our main contribution is to construct a data-driven model for nucleosynthesis that has good statistical properties, only enforcing a small number of constraints to break the degeneracies that arise in models of this form.
 All other \name{} parameters are set by the data with no fixed normalization.

 This paper is organized as follows.
 In Section~\ref{sec:model} we present the assumptions and the implementation of \name{}.
 In Section~\ref{sec:data} we describe the APOGEE data sample employed in this paper.
 We apply \name{} to the APOGEE data in Section~\ref{sec:fiducial} and compare our results to those of W22 in Section~\ref{subsec:w22}.
 In Section~\ref{sec:variations} we explore variations from the fiducial model, changing our assumptions about Fe production as well as the number of model components.
 Finally, we discuss and summarize our results in Section~\ref{sec:discussion}.